 - Intercept any HTTPS (or HTTP) and return a captive portal: This will ALWAYS display a warning that the site is being intercepted and that the traffic is being redirected.There is little that can be done in this circumstance, as outlined in this document HTTPS is designed to stop this very thing from happening and a warning will be triggered.

-- Allow all HTTPS traffic by default for all un-authenticated devices: By allowing all traffic applications and HTTPS driven websites would function normally in an unauthenticated state with the hope that the device will eventually make a HTTP call that can be intercepted and trigger the captive portal.
-This raises a few concerns, namely in accounted traffic.
+- Allow all HTTPS traffic by default for all un-authenticated devices: By allowing all traffic applications and HTTPS driven websites would function normally in an unauthenticated state with the hope that the device will eventually make an HTTP call that can be intercepted and trigger the captive portal.
+This raises a few concerns, namely in accounted for traffic.
 A users’ traffic is not normally allocated to their account until they are authenticated.
-Any traffic that device generate over HTTPS will be unaccounted for.
-As more and more of the internet converts to HTTPS then there are less chances to intercept the user and return a captive portal.
+Any traffic that the device generates over HTTPS will be unaccounted for.
+As more and more of the internet converts to HTTPS then there are fewer chances to intercept the user and return a captive portal.

 The Wi-Fi industry is aware of the necessity to have the ability to put a captive portal/interstitial/T&Cs in front of certain users’ access to networks and has working groups assigned to this need.
 GlobalReach Technology has a representative sat on joint industry bodies looking and collaborating for a usable solution.